-You Can Take Courses in Canterbury, England; Demien, The Netherlands; Salzburg, Austria; or San Jose, Costa Rica, or Morelia, Mexico!

-Just follow these six easy steps to apply for the Harper International Studies Program:

-- Make sure you have completed 12 credit hours with a minimum 2.75 G.P.A. at Harper College. - Make an appointment with Janet Friend-Westney (extension 6522, Business and Social Science Center, 1117) for program information and to pick up an application packet. - Attend the Study Abroad information meeting for complete details. - Submit all application materials to Janet Friend Westney, Student Development, Business and Social Science Center, 1117. - Register for International Studies classes in a special registration session. - Attend the one-day student orientation program held at Illinois State University.
+11 Wednesday You Can Take Courses in Canterbury, England; Munich, Germany; Salzburg, Austria; San Jose, Costa Rica; Kyoto, Japan; Dijon, France; or Morelia, Mexico!
+Just follow these six easy steps to apply for the Harper International Studies Program: 12.71 Make sure you have completed 12 credit hours with a minimum 2.75 G.P.A. at 12 Thursday Harper College.
+Make an appointment with Janet Friend-Westney (extension 6522, Business and Social Science Center, III7) for program information and to pick up an application packet.
+3. Attend the Study Abroad information meeting for complete details.
+4. Submit all application materials to Janet 13 Friday Friend Westney, Student Development, Business and Social Science Center, 1117.
+5. Register for International Studies classes in a special registration session.
+6. Attend the one-day student orientation program held at Illinois State University.